 - Notify your Study Abroad Advisor with your return itinerary.

-Students who are interested in directly enrolling at a host university in a country under level 3 Travel Warning for the CDC or level 3 Travel Advisory for the US Department of State should know that UC Merced does not support this option.
+Students who are interested in directly enrolling at a host university in a country with level 3 or 4 Travel Health Notices for the CDC or level 3 or 4 Travel Advisories for the US Department of State should know that UC Merced does not support this option.

 Consequently, any student who chooses to direct enroll must do so wholly on their own by temporarily withdrawing from UC Merced.
 This change in status has significant financial aid, insurance, and other implications and students should contact us with any questions.

 Students who were receiving financial aid for study abroad prior to a study abroad program suspension may still have financial aid available.
 This aid may apply to different academic options:

 - UC Intercampus Visitor Program: Students enroll at a quarter campuses (all but Berkeley) for Spring Quarter.
 Because the Spring Quarter starts very soon, interested students must contact us immediately for guidance.